aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ![formatting-table-properties-aspose-words-net](applying-formatting_8.png)

-The preferred width property can be expressed in one of a few different ways:
+The preferred width property can be expressed in one of numerous different ways:

 |Width Type|Behavior|
 | :- | :- |